helium/HIP/0009-lorawan-devaddr-routing.md

 [summary]: #summary

 This HIP proposes a routing scheme for LoRaWAN packets post-join, via DevAddr.
-A block of DevAddr addresses will be obtainable for an OUI via a blockchain transaction.
-This range of addresses will be assigned to devices joined to this OUI and hotspots will be able to do fast and simple 'range routing' to route packets to their destination OUI.
-These address ranges should be transferrable and splittable (down to some minimum size) to allow for address reconfiguration in the future.
+A subnet of DevAddr addresses will be obtainable for an OUI via a blockchain transaction.
+This subnet of addresses will be assigned to devices at the discretion of OUI's Router (aka: the Network Server).
+Hotspots will be able to do fast and simple 'subnet routing' to route packets to their destination OUI.
+These subnets should be transferrable and splittable (down to some minimum size) to allow for address reconfiguration in the future.
 A related HIP describes the routing of LoRaWAN join packets.

-Range routing refers to finding which range an address falls into, eg 5 is between 0 and 9.
+Subnets are bought in numbers of bits and blocks ranging from 4-bits to 16-bits are possible (ie: 16 - 65,536 addresses).
+Furthermore, location-based aliasing is encouraged, allowing geographically disparate devices to share the same address.

 # Motivation
 [motivation]: #motivation